top of page

 How Lawmakers Can Help

 Dark Patterns are one of the (many) dishonest things that companies do because, unfortunately, it works.
-It cynically takes advantage of people, their understandable assumptions, and how complicated life is today, to rip people off.
+It cynically takes advantage of people, their understandable assumptions, and how complicated life is today, to rip them off.
 Our lawmakers could help.

-For the Cart Packing dark pattern, companies should be required to disclose any and all mandatory fees and add-ons when the desired product or service's price is first displayed, and not sprung on you at the very end when you'd be ready to click the buy button.
+For the Cart Packing dark pattern, companies should be required to disclose any and all mandatory fees and add-ons when the desired product or service's price is first displayed, and not sprung at the very end when you'd be ready to click the buy button.

 For the Roach Motel dark pattern, companies should be required to offer a cancellation feature using the same methods that were offered for the original sign-up.
 For the LA fitness and Ooma examples above, that means requiring an online cancellation feature.
 Not one that requires contacting the company solely through other, offline ways.